-My research focuses on the evolution and ecology of phenotypic plasticity, particularly in reproductive strategies.
+Our research focuses on the evolution and ecology of phenotypic plasticity, particularly in reproductive strategies.
 When is plasticity adaptive, how does it evolve in different environments, and does it allow populations to track or adapt to changing environments?
 Topics of interest include the annual timing of reproduction in response to climate, division of resources among sons and daughters, temperature-dependent embryonic development, thermal biology under different climates, and alterations in behavior and reproduction under parasitic infection.
-I employ theoretical and empirical approaches to explore these questions, and focus on vertebrate study organisms.
-My main research foci are in the study of sex allocation in mammals, temperature-dependent sex determination and thermal biology.
+We employ theoretical and empirical approaches to explore these questions, and focus on vertebrate study organisms.
+Our main research foci are in the study of sex allocation in mammals, temperature-dependent sex determination and thermal biology.

 24 May 2016

 Did you know parental temperature can influence the growth and survival of hatchling lizards?
 Watch for my new paper in J Experimental Biology!

 19 December 2015

 Our novel hypothesis for the evolution of environmental sex determination is accepted at Evolution